aleesang/milestone-project-one/readme.md

   artwork that she has used for her albums, the kinds of music video's she has made, and the photoshoots she has appeared in... all have a similar colour scheme, or at least mostly warm-dark toned colours.
 I wanted keep within this theme for the website.

-- Fonts were also important and decided on a clean, minimalist style fonts.
+- Fonts were also important and decided on a clean, minimalist style fonts as I didn't want the user to be bombarded with over-the-top bold and fancy fonts, which would make the page look "busy".
   The headers and navigation bar has the same font, whereas the body and footer links and button font, have the same style applied.

 <h4>Navigation</h4>